Intrusionz3r0

 Linux

-If you compromise a Linux server as root user try to get /etc/krb5.keytab to be able to extract NT computer account.
+If you compromise a Linux server as root user try to obtain/etc/krb5.keytab to extract NT hash computer account.
+Computer accounts can be used to enumerate the domain controller, run bloodhound or use it to abuse of RBCD attacks.

 #Identifying Linux and Active Directory Integration.